 Unless you have a lab to do that in, you should definitely be careful.
 The last thing we need is a rash of articles in the mainstream media demonizing dabs because people can’t seem to not blow themselves up trying to make them.

-Have you tried this?
-Post your results in the comments below and let’s talk about it.
+Have you tried making your own rosin?
+Actually have you tried smoking or vaping rosin?
+Post your results or tell us all about your experience in the comments below and let’s talk about it.
 Thanks for reading!
 For Stuff Stoners Like, I’m Mat Lee.